guettli/programming-guidelines/README.rst

 Threads and Async are fascinating.
 BUT: It's hard to debug.
 You will need much longer than you initially estimated.
 Avoid it, if you want to get things done.
 It's different in your spare time: Do what you want and what is fascinating for you.

+There is one tool and one concept that is rock solid, well known, easy to debug and available every and it is great for parallel execution.
+The tool is called "operating system" and the concept is called "process".
+Why re-invent it?
+You think starting a new process is "expensive" ("it is too slow")?
+I think in most cases a pool of worker-processes has the same performance.

 Don't waste time doing it "generic and reusable" if you don't need to .....................................................................